 Under any of these scenarios, simple assault is a disorderly persons offense.
 Mutual fighting is characterized as a petty disorderly persons offense.

-Aggravated Assault is a more serious criminal offense.
+Aggravated Assault is a serious criminal offense.
 There are a number of different variations of aggravated assault with offenses ranging from fourth degree to second degree depending on the circumstances of the alleged conduct.
-Typically, an individual is guilty of aggravated assault if he purposefully or knowingly attempts to cause or causes significant bodily injury to another.

 Substantial Bodily Injury vs. Serious Bodily Injury